 Students applying to attend the residential campuses are notified of the drug testing requirement through various University publications.
 The drug testing policy is also explained in the flight operations manual.

-Arizona voters approved the Arizona Medical Marijuana Act (Proposition 203), which, under certain circumstances, authorizes the possession and use of marijuana for medical purposes by people with debilitating medical conditions who obtain a written certification from a physician.
-Notwithstanding the passage of Proposition 203, because of the University’s obligations under federal law, marijuana, including medical marijuana, will continue to be banned on campus.
-Additionally, campus health care providers, in accordance with federal law as well as University policies and regulations, will not prescribe medical marijuana.
+The Arizona Medical Marijuana Act (Proposition 203) under certain circumstances, authorizes the possession and use of marijuana for medical purposes by people with debilitating medical conditions who obtain a written certification from a physician.
+Because of the University’s obligations under federal law, marijuana, including medical marijuana, will continue to be banned on campus.
+Additionally, campus health care providers will not prescribe medical marijuana.

 Under Federal legislation entitled The Drug Free Workplace Act of 1988, and The Drug Free Schools and Communities Act of 1989, “no institution of higher education shall be eligible to receive funds or any other form of financial assistance under any federal program, including participation in any federally funded or guaranteed student loan program, unless it has adopted and has implemented a program to prevent the use of illicit drugs and abuse of alcohol by students and employees.”
 Federal law entitled The Controlled Substances Act, prohibits the use, manufacture, distribution, dispensing, or possession of marijuana; it also classifies marijuana as a controlled substance and makes no exception for medical use.
 Proposition 203 does not change the fact that marijuana remains illegal under federal law; the University will therefore continue to enforce its current policies prohibiting the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance, including medical marijuana, on its property or as part of any of its activities.

 In summary, despite popular misconception, Proposition 203 only made possession and use of medical marijuana legal under Arizona law.
 It did not generally legalize marijuana possession and use.
-Marijuana remains a controlled substance under federal law and possession and use of marijuana remains illegal under federal law, regardless of whether a person has a prescription or is otherwise complying with Proposition 203.
-In order to remain eligible to receive federal grant funding and participate in federally funded student financial aid, the University must require that students, faculty, and staff do not unlawfully possess or use marijuana on campus or as part of any of its activities.
+Marijuana remains a controlled substance under federal law; therefore, possession and use of marijuana remains illegal under federal law, regardless of whether a person has a medicinal marijuana card from another state, using marijuana recreationally in states where it is legal at the state level, or is otherwise complying with Proposition 203.
+In order to remain eligible to receive federal grant funding and participate in federally funded student financial aid, the University must require that students, faculty, and staff do not possess or use marijuana on University owned or operated property or as part of any of its University sponsored activities.
 As a result, the possession or use of marijuana on campus, even in accordance with the exceptions granted by Proposition 203, is a violation of federal law and the University’s current policies and regulations.
 Employees and students who violate these policies will continue to be subject to disciplinary action.

-Students who are required to live in University managed housing (typically, all newly enrolled students) and who possess a physician’s prescription for the use of medical marijuana, may receive an exemption to the residential living policy, and will be permitted to live off campus.
+Students who are required to live in University managed housing (typically, all newly enrolled students) and who possess a valid Arizona medicinal marijuana card, may receive an exemption to the first time ‘live-on’ requirement.